turingschool/curriculum/source/academy/workshops/csv/i.markdown

 $ cd csv-exercises
 {% endterminal %}

-Create a branch that tracks the level-i branch on origin:
+Create a new branch for your work on level-i:

 {% terminal %}
-$ git checkout -t origin/level-i
+$ git checkout -b level-i
+{% endterminal %}

+Change into the `level-i` directory:

+{% terminal %}
+$ cd level-i
 {% endterminal %}

 ## Exercise 1: PhoneBook